-With respect to Native American programs, pursuant to the CARES Act, waivers and alternative requirements provided under the IHBG program and the ICDBG program are deemed to be effective as of the date the Indian tribe or TDHE began preparing for the COVID-19 pandemic.
+With respect to Native American programs, pursuant to the CARES Act, waivers and alternative requirements provided under the IHBG program and the ICDBG program are deemed to be effective as of the date the Indian tribe or TDHE began preparing for the

+COVID-19 pandemic.
 In accordance with the Act, this waiver relief is available only for IHBG funding and ICDBG funding provided under the CARES Act, and IHBG and ICDBG funding appropriated under the FY 2020 Consolidated Appropriations Act (Public Law 116-94).
-Since the initial issuance of this PIH Notice 2020-05, HUD subsequently determined that the waiver authority under the "Community Development Fund" account in the CARES Act also authorized HUD to issue waivers and alternative requirements with respect to ICDBG funding appropriated under the FY 2019 Consolidated Appropriations Act (Public Law 116-6).
-Accordingly, this Notice includes conforming technical changes allowing waivers and alternative requirements issued under this Notice to apply to both FY 2019 and FY 2020 ICDBG funding.
-The 15 percent cap on public services was also lifted by Congress with respect to FY 2019 ICDBG funding when ICDBG grantees are carrying out activities that prevent, prepare for, and respond to COVID-19.
+Since the initial issuance of this Notice PIH 2020-05, HUD subsequently determined that the waiver authority under the "Community Development Fund" account in the CARES Act also authorized HUD to issue waivers and alternative requirements with respect to ICDBG funding appropriated under the FY 2019 Consolidated Appropriations Act (Public Law 116-6).